chichiwang/notes/computing/crash_course/glossary/README.md

 To reduce computation time, engineers devised faster ways to add two binary numbers.
 The carry-look-ahead adder (CLA) works by creating two signals (_P_ and _G_) for each bit position, based on whether a carry is propagated through from a less significant bit position (at least one input is a 1), generated in that bit position (both inputs are 1), or killed in that bit position (both inputs are 0).

 ## [Central Processing Unit](https://en.wikipedia.org/wiki/Central_processing_unit)
-The central processing unit (CPU), also known as a central processor, main processor, or just processor, is the electronic circuitry within a computer that executes instructions that make up a computer program.
+The _central processing unit_ (_CPU_), also known as a _central processor_, _main processor_, or just _processor_, is the electronic circuitry within a computer that executes instructions that make up a computer program.
 The CPU performs basic arithmetic, logic, controlling, and input/output (I/O) operations specified by the instructions in the program.

 ## [Clock Generator](https://en.wikipedia.org/wiki/Clock_generator)
-A clock generator is an electronic oscillator (circuit) that produces a clock signal for use in synchronizing a circuit's operation.
+A _clock generator_ is an electronic oscillator (circuit) that produces a clock signal for use in synchronizing a circuit's operation.
 The signal can range from a simple symmetrical square wave to more complex arrangements.
 The basic parts that all clock generators share are a resonant circuit and an amplifier.

 ## [Combinational Logic](https://en.wikipedia.org/wiki/Combinational_logic)
 A type of [logic circuit](#logic-gate) whose output is a pure function of the present input only.

 ## [Control Unit](https://en.wikipedia.org/wiki/Control_unit)
-The control unit (CU) is a component of a computer's central processing unit (CPU) that directs the operation of the processor.
+The _control unit_ (_CU_) is a component of a computer's central processing unit (CPU) that directs the operation of the processor.
 It tells the computer's memory, arithmetic and logic unit and input and output devices how to respond to the instructions that have been sent to the processor.

 ## [Diode](https://en.wikipedia.org/wiki/Diode)
 An electronic component that permits the one-way flow of current.
 A diode is a kind of [vacuum tube](#vacuum-tube).

 ## [Dynamic Random-Access Memory](https://en.wikipedia.org/wiki/Dynamic_random-access_memory)
-DRAM is a type of [random access](#random-access-memory) semiconductor memory that stores each bit of data in a memory cell consisting of a tiny capacitor and transitor.
+_DRAM_ is a type of [random access](#random-access-memory) semiconductor memory that stores each bit of data in a memory cell consisting of a tiny capacitor and transitor.

 ## [Flip-Flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics))
-A flip-flop, or latch, is a circuit that has two stable states that can be used to store state information.
+A _flip-flop_, or _latch_, is a circuit that has two stable states that can be used to store state information.
 The circuit can be made to change state by signals applied to one more more control inputs and will have one or two outputs.

 ## [Floating Point](https://en.wikipedia.org/wiki/Floating-point_arithmetic)
 Arithmetic using formulaic representation of real numbers as an approximaton to support a trade-off between range and precision.
 The term _floating point_ refers to the fact that a number's radix point (decimal point) can "float" anywhere relative to the significant digits of the number.

 ## [Full Adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder)
-A full adder is a circuit that adds binary numbers and accounts for values carried in as well as out.
+A _full adder_ is a circuit that adds binary numbers and accounts for values carried in as well as out.
 A one-bit full adder adds three one-bit numbers (A, B, and C<sub>in</sub>).
 A and B are the operands, and C<sub>in</sub> is a bit carried from the previous stage.

 ## [Half Adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder)
-The half adder is a circuit that adds two single binary digits A and B. It has two outputs, sum (S) and carry (C).
+The _half adder_ is a circuit that adds two single binary digits A and B. It has two outputs, sum (S) and carry (C).
 The carry signal represents an overflow into the next digit of a multi-digit addition.

 ## [Integer Overflow](https://en.wikipedia.org/wiki/Integer_overflow)
-An integer overflow occurs when an arithmetic operation attempts to create a numeric value that is outside of the range that can be represented with a given number of digits - either higher than the maximum or lower than the minimum representable value.
+An _integer overflow_ occurs when an arithmetic operation attempts to create a numeric value that is outside of the range that can be represented with a given number of digits - either higher than the maximum or lower than the minimum representable value.
 An overflow condition may give results leading to unintended behavior.
 If the possibility of an overflow has not been anticipated, it can compromise a program's reliability and security.

 ## [Interoperability](https://en.wikipedia.org/wiki/Interoperability)
 A characteristic of a product or system, whose interaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.
 The term was initially defined for information technology or systems engineering services to allow for information exchange.